AnyChart/docs.anychart.com/Stock_Charts/Event_Markers/Basics.md

 ## Overview

-*Event Markers are very helpful elements of the chart, as they allow showing user explicitly an event that took place at a specific moment of time.*
+An event marker is an element of the chart indicating an event that took place at a certain time.
+As a rule, each marker has a text symbol, and the description of events is shown in tooltips.

-*This article explains how to add event markers to a chart, how to create different markers groups, and how to configure the appearance.*
+This article explains how to add event markers, group them, and configure their appearance.

-*Check out [Event Marker Tooltips](Tooltips) and [Event Marers Events](Events) to learn more.*
+To learn more, see the [Tooltips](Tooltips) and [Events](Events) articles.

 ## Quick Start

+To add event markers, pass your data to the {api:anychart.core.stock.Plot#eventMarkers}eventMarkers(){api} method.

+The only thing you need to specify is the dates of events.
+If you want the information about events to be shown in tooltips, add the `description` data field.

+This sample demonstrates how to add one group of event markers with basic settings:

 ```
 // add event markers